mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 While it's possible to join `users` and `grades`, save the data as a CSV, and *then* perform aggregations with `pandas` in Python, it's much more efficient (in both time and storage) to perform these calculations in SQL first before saving the data.

 For more complex queries, you'll want to bring in the `WITH {tab} AS` structure, which lets you write queries that build on the outputs of other queries.
 In the below query, we first create a lookup table with the mean and standard deviation `price` *for each user.* We then join our lookup back into the original `orders` table, using our lookup to filter out any rows that don't fall within three standard deviations of each user's mean order price.
 This immediately flags outliers that we can examine more closely.
+Note that this is all one query, but we can logically treat it as two thanks to the `WITH` syntax.

 ```sql
 -- Create a lookup with info on each user